roberttwomey/unl-data-art/README.md

 - Demonstrate a satisfactory ability to knowledgably critique and engage in a discussion about creative work employing ML and generative art techniques.
 - Be able to manage the basics of version control and software project management.
-- Use online cloud-computing platforms for ML and generative arts processes.
+- Use online cloud-computing platforms for ML and generative arts processes.-->

 **Prequisites:** Major in Emerging Media Arts and successful completion of EMAR161 Computational Media Studio II, or permission of instructor.